OwnYourData/oyd-mobile2/README.md

 - Clone or download the repository from GitHub.
 - Run `yarn` to install the dependencies.
 - Run `yarn start` to start the packager.
-- Use Android Studio and Xcode to build and install the APK on your simulator or phone.
+- In another terminal, run `yarn run android` or `yarn run ios` to start the app on a device attached to your PC.
 - Activate `Remote JS Debugging` via the [In-App Developer Menu](https://facebook.github.io/react-native/docs/debugging.html) to get more insights via [React Native Debugger](https://github.com/jhen0409/react-native-debugger).

 ## Deploy to test flight